jimburton/scrabble/chapters/Chapter8.md

 ## Conclusion

-From our initial datatypes that modelled the basic idea of letters on a board to a webservice that provides a decoupled concurrent API to our library, we've come a long way.
+From our initial datatypes that modelled the basic idea of letters on a board, to a webservice that provides a decoupled concurrent API to our library, we've come a long way.
 If you've studied the code and worked on the exercises youhave been introduced to a number of widely-used language extensions and modern idiomatic approaches based